thermalogic/SEUIF97/pypi/seuif97/README.rst

 - Linux64 shared library: libseuif97.so

-- APIs: Python, C/C++, Excel VBA, MATLAB, Java, Fortran, C#.
+- APIs: Python, C/C++, Excel VBA, MATLAB, Java, Fortran, C#, Modelica, Rust, Pascal

-You may visit https://github.com/PySEE/SEUIF97 for more information about the shared library and APIs
+You may visit https://github.com/thermalogic/SEUIF97 for more information about the shared library and APIs

 Installation
 ====================